 Work out where you need to go with your studies, before you start.

-Your WHY and HOW need to come together when it comes to learning a language.
-Otherwise, you may end up being disappointed or worse, never want to learn another language.
+Your WHY and HOW need to come together when learning a language.
+Otherwise, you may be disappointed or never want to learn another language.

-Paul wanted to learn German because he had made a pact with my mum: When they would see each other next time, either would speak (at least some of) the other’s language.
-A few years in, has Paul learned German and has my mum learned English?
-They both attended language school for a term or two but pretty much none of it has stuck.
+Paul wanted to learn German because he had made a pact with my mum: When they saw each other the next time, either would speak (at least some of) the other’s language.
+A few years in, has Paul learned German or has my mum learned English?
+They both attended language school for a term or two, but none of it has stuck.
 Why?
-My mum didn’t have great experiences learning a foreign language as she grew up and (thus) learning languages isn’t really her thing.
+My mum didn’t have great experiences learning a foreign language as she grew up, and (thus) learning languages isn’t her thing.
 Asking her to learn English (or any other language) is probably the worst thing you could ask her to do.
-Paul finds it difficult too.
-For him though, it’s really dependent on the way he is taught: A patient teacher and an interactive learning experience can achieve wonders.
+Paul finds it difficult, too.
+However, it depends on how you are taught: A patient teacher and an interactive learning experience can achieve wonders.

 Set realistic expectations

 Learning a language is not a linear process.
-You may do quantum leaps for a while.
-Then you plateau, and at times, you may even feel as if you go backwards.
+You may make quantum leaps for a while.
+Then you plateau, and at times, you may even feel like you’re going backwards.
 This is normal.
-Unless you are blessed with talent (or were raised multi-lingual), learning a language requires dedication and practice.
+Learning a language requires dedication and practice unless you are blessed with talent (or were raised multilingual).

-It took me years to master the English language: I learned my first English words in year 7.
+It took me years to master English: I learned my first English words in year 7 (where I grew up, Russian was our first foreign language).
 When I left school, my English was pretty bad.
-I had to learn a bit more at a university as a lot of the material was in English.
+I had to learn more at university as most of the material was in English.
 Then, a few months into my first job after university, I knew I would be working in Asia the following year.
-So, I used my next holiday to do a two-week language course in Florida, followed by months and months of studying at the Wall Street Institute in Munich.
-I wanted to be sufficiently equipped to at least not make a total idiot out of myself.
-That’s a few years of learning and practising already, but I only started to become fluent once I lived in the United Kingdom.
+So, I used my next holiday for a two-week language course in Florida, followed by months and months of studying at the Wall Street Institute in Munich.
+I wanted to be sufficiently equipped to not make a total idiot out of myself.
+That’s a few years of learning and practising, but I only started becoming fluent once I lived in the United Kingdom.

 There are many paths to choose from

 Now, the journey will be different for everyone.
-But let’s face it, most of us won’t be dreaming in the new language within weeks.
-So if your next holiday in Mexico is about learning Spanish, set yourself a goal that matches your learning ability, and the time and focus you are able to dedicate.
+But let’s face it: most of us won’t dream of learning a new language within weeks.
+So, if your next holiday in Mexico is about learning Spanish, set a goal matching your learning ability and the time and focus you can dedicate.

 Do your research… then book